Prosecutor says officer killed in gunman's Pennsylvania hospital siege was hit by police fire

 “I looked at every moment of video and I saw on every person’s face that willingness to walk into, to run into the path of gunfire and potential death.
 They were willing to lay down their lives for every single person at that hospital,” Barker said.
 He called their actions “100% justified and legally appropriate.”

+“There was no description provided whatsoever that would lead anyone to have believed that the actor was going to commit this type of mass violence,” Barker said.

-Duarte’s last act was to run toward the threat, Chief Matthew Millsaps had said previously at Duarte's funeral.
+Duarte’s last act was to run toward the threat, Chief Matthew Millsaps had said previously at the officer's funeral.

 Moments later, he displayed a gun and announced: “This is what we're going to talk about,” Barker said.
 Archangel-Ortiz shot the doctor, grazing his arm and piercing a jacket.
-The doctor fled from the ICU.
+The doctor, who had texted to warn colleagues of the gunman, fled from the ICU.

 What ensued was a chaotic series of events in which Archangel-Ortiz threatened hostages and patients and made one hospital worker zip tie others.
 A hospital worker who had been shot in the leg was able to flee and lock herself into a bathroom.